Oliviadov/AI-E_101_May_17_2024/Resume.md

 Here is some list of the Python keywords: (False, None, True, and, as, else, elif, if, in, is, while, etc).
 The global list of Python keywords can be obtained using the following help command. eg: help("keywords").
 Enter any keyword to get more help. eg: help("while"). # NB: Except for the first three (False, None and True), the other keywords are entirely in lowercase.
 ### PYTHON VARIABLE
 In Python, a variable is a container that stores a value.
 In other words, variable is the name given to a value, so that it becomes easy to refer to it later. eg: x = "Hello Olivia!" ; print(x).
 I'll have the output: Hello Olivia! # Explanation: Here the name of my variable is x and her value is "Hello Olivia!.
+Variable names may only contain Latin letters, digits, and/or the underscore character, and they cannot start with a digit.
+They also cannot be any of the reserved keywords.
+Variable names must start with a letter and can contain only letters, '_', and numbers.
 ### PYTHON DATA TYPE
 Data types are the classification or categorization of data items.
 We distinguish: (i) Scalar Types, including: *int: Positive or negative whole numbers (without a decimal part) eg: -10, 10, 4, 5, 3554714; *float: Any real number with a decimal part. eg: 1.53, 8.455; *bool: Data with one of two built-in values True or False; *None: The None represents the null object in Python.
 A None is returned by functions that don't explicitly return a value; *complex: A number with a real and imaginary component represented as x + 3y.